What is MDF? The Ultimate Guide

 Once the chips have been collected, they’re then washed and heated or steamed to ensure they’re soft and malleable enough to be ground into a wood pulp and then rapidly dried into a fine and lightweight fibre.
 Once this next phase has been completed, the application of resin and subsequent heat treatment and tempering process turns our fine wood fibre into a uniform ‘mat’ of fibre and resin in a rolling machine that’s called a ‘pendistor’.
 This ‘mat’ is then sent to a hot press that’s designed to heat set the resin, transforming our fibre mat into a solid plank of newly manufactured MDF.

-Check out our full write-up on how MDF is made for a detailed step-by-step overview of this unique production process.
+Check out our full write-up on how they are made for a detailed step-by-step overview of this unique production process.

 What is MDF used for?

 As MDF is denser and stronger than particle board, this wood material is used for a wide range of different construction and woodworking applications.
-Here are just some of the more popular use cases for MDF:
+Here are just some of the more known and popular uses:

 • Cabinetry and shelving